MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/video-player/accessing-library.md

 Each of the three platforms includes a facility that allows the user to select a photo or video from the device's image library.
 The first step in playing a video from the device's image library is building a dependency service that invokes the image picker on each platform.
 The dependency service described below is very similar to one defined in the [**Picking a Photo from the Picture Library**](~/xamarin-forms/app-fundamentals/dependency-service/photo-picker.md) article, except that the video picker returns a filename rather than a `Stream` object.

-The PCL project defines an interface named `IVideoPicker` for the dependency service:
+The .NET Standard library project defines an interface named `IVideoPicker` for the dependency service:

 ```csharp
 namespace FormsVideoLibrary